jsmarble/codecisions/content/post/baremetal-kubernetes-cluster-networking-and-load-balancer.md

-+++
+---
-date = 2019-11-07T10:54:26Z
+date: "2019-11-07T10:54:26Z"
-description = ""
+description: ""
-draft = false
+draft: false
-slug = "baremetal-kubernetes-cluster-networking-and-load-balancer"
+slug: baremetal-kubernetes-cluster-networking-and-load-balancer
-title = "Baremetal Kubernetes Cluster - Networking and Load Balancer"
+title: Baremetal Kubernetes Cluster - Networking and Load Balancer

-+++
+---

 This is [part of a series](__GHOST_URL__/baremetal-kubernetes-cluster-start-to-finish/) on creating a Kubernetes cluster.
 In the [previous post](__GHOST_URL__/baremetal-kubernetes-cluster-persistant-volumes/), we provisioned the persistent storage for our applications.
 In this post, we'll start to build out the networking stack for our cluster.